-There has been some rumor that babies don’t like the taste of alcohol in breast milk and therefore will feed less, but studies have shown mixed results on this.
+There has been some rumor that babies don’t like the taste of alcohol in breast milk and therefore will feed less, but

 Babies up to the age of 3 months metabolize alcohol at half the speed an adult does, according to the La Leche League.
 Even older babies process alcohol more slowly than adults do.
 Your baby also has an immature liver and rapidly developing brain, which may be more susceptible to the effects of alcohol.